ibm-cloud-docs/cloud-databases/hosting-models.md

 ## Hosting model grandfathering
 {: #hosting-models-grandfathering}

-Current multi-tenant users that are automatically migrated to Shared Compute will begin to be charged for their CPU use starting November 2024.
+Current multi-tenant users that are automatically switched over to Shared Compute will begin to be charged for their CPU use starting November 2024.
 {: important}

 Existing multi-tenant customers will be transitioned to Shared Compute, including a gradual transition from free-for-all CPU allocation to the deterministic Shared Compute allocation.

-All Dedicated Cores instances will be migrated to the nearest larger Isolated Compute size.
+All Dedicated Cores instances will be switched over to the nearest larger Isolated Compute size.
 To provision a Dedicated Cores instance before it is shut down, use the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}, the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction){: external}, or through [Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.

-New Shared Compute users, or self-migrated users to Shared Compute, will receive Shared Compute charging.
+New Shared Compute users, or users who switch over to Shared Compute on their own, will receive Shared Compute charging.

 ## {{site.data.keyword.databases-for}} Isolated Compute Provisioning
 {: #hosting-models-iso-compute-provisioning}